 Health Care Sector Risk.
 The profitability of companies in the health care sector may be affected by extensive government regulations, restrictions on government reimbursement for medical expenses, rising costs of medical products and services, pricing pressure, an increased emphasis on outpatient services, limited number of products, product obsolescence due to industry innovation, changes in technologies and other market developments.
 A major source of revenue for certain companies in the health care sector is payments from the Medicare and Medicaid programs.
 As a result, such companies are sensitive to legislative changes and reductions in governmental spending for such programs.
 Failure of health care companies to comply with applicable laws and regulations can result in the imposition of civil and/or criminal fines, penalties and, in some instances, exclusion of participation in government sponsored programs such as Medicare and Medicaid.
 State or local health care reform measures may also adversely affect health care companies.
-Health care companies will continue to be affected by the efforts of governments and third-party payors to contain or reduce health care companies are heavily dependent on patent protection.
+Health care companies will continue to be affected by the efforts of governments and third-party payors to contain or reduce health care costs.
+Many health care companies are heavily dependent on patent protection.
 The expiration of patents may adversely affect the profitability of these companies.
 Many health care companies are subject to extensive litigation based on product liability and similar claims.
-Health care sector may be subject to regulatory approvals.
+Health care companies are subject to competitive forces that may make it difficult to raise prices and, in fact, may result in price discounting.
+Many new products in the health care sector may be subject to regulatory approvals.
 The process of obtaining such approvals may be long and costly, and delays or failure to receive such approvals may negatively impact the business of such companies.
 Companies in the health care sector may be thinly capitalized.